Duration of M.A. Program

 Candidates are required to take six (6) graduate half-courses or the equivalent.
 A half-course lasts for one three-month term and classes are usually held for two to three (2-3) hours weekly during the term.
 Our graduate courses are normally seminars.
 In order to stay in the program, candidates must achieve at least a “B-” standing in all courses taken.
 M.A. candidates at McMaster may take graduate Philosophy courses at the University of Guelph or at Wilfrid Laurier University.

 Candidates are also required to write a thesis and to pass an oral examination on it.
 Master’s theses must demonstrate a capacity for independent study and critical judgment.
-They are normally between 75 and 125 pages long; a thesis which exceeds 35,000 words (including appendices, bibliography, and notes) will not be accepted unless permission is granted by the Department Chair and MA Advisor on the recommendation of the Supervisory Committee.
+They are normally between 21,000 words and 35,000 words; a thesis which exceeds 35,000 words (including appendices, bibliography, and notes) will not be accepted unless permission is granted by the Department Chair and MA Advisor on the recommendation of the Supervisory Committee.
 Candidates are required to submit a one-page statement of the proposed thesis at the end of October, and shortly thereafter, based on this statement, the Department establishes a supervisory committee of two faculty members.
 Once the written thesis is judged acceptable for oral defense by the supervisory committee, a third examiner is appointed.
 The third examiner, together with the two members of the supervisory committee, constitute the Examining Committee.
 This committee is responsible for conducting an oral examination of the thesis.
 While the written thesis requires approval of both members of the supervisory committee, the performance of the candidate at the oral defence must be approved by a majority of the Examining Committee.

 Note: The candidate’s progress is initially monitored first by the M.A.
 Graduate Advisor and/or the Chair of the Department.
 After a thesis topic has been decided upon and a thesis supervisor has been assigned, the supervisor also becomes involved in the monitoring process.